patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 ... and so on.

-*Note: the more cluster you have, the more specific the criteria of each cluster will be, leading to harder to classify.*
+*Note: the more cluster and the more depth you have, the more complex and specific the criteria of each cluster will be, leading to harder to classify.*
-### 5.3 Market Basket Analysis
+### 5.2 Market Basket Analysis

 The Market Basket Analysis is a technique to find the association between items that customers purchase together.
 It can be used to find the relationship between items, and use the result to develop strategies such as cross-selling, and product bundling.